 Another option to consider are possible alternatives to your desired name, including potential misspellings.
 If possible, purchase those domains too.
 This will decrease the chance of another company choosing a similar name.
 You can imagine how confusing that might be for visitors!
 A (pro) tip: use the other domain names to redirect to your website.
 This will ensure visitors always land on your website.
 Even if they misspell your domain name.

-Consider creating a subdomain
+Tip 12: Consider creating a subdomain

 Another option to consider when you are selecting a domain is creating a subdomain.
 A subdomain is an additional part or prefix that is added to your main domain name.
 Subdomains are used to organize and navigate to different sections of a website which can make it more accessible for users.
 You can create multiple subdomains for such as: blog.yourwebsite.com, mail.yourwebsite.com, store.yourwebsite.com.
 “Yourwebsite,” would be your primary domain name and then the subdomain would be the “store, blog, mail, etc.”

 The Internet is home to more than 1.3 billion websites.
 There’s a good chance that your domain name, however unique and creative it may sound, has already been taken.
-That’s why it’s important to research your domain name carefully.
+That’s why it’s important to research and choose your domain name carefully.
 By using domain name generators, keyword searches, and trademark searches, you can make sure your domain name doesn’t infringe on other existing uses.
 Because that could lead to legal action and the need to start over with a different name.

 Choosing the right domain name to be the online face of your brand or company can be a challenging task.
 With planning and careful consideration, however, you can create an unforgettable domain name that stands the test of time.